joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5664589/2024/07/28/kevin-durant-team-usa-basketball-2024-paris-olympics/

 **Steelers training camp: Russell Wilson ramping up, Justin Fields throws first pick**\
-`Wilson (calf injury) was a partial participant Sunday and coach Mike Tomlin expects he'll work into some team periods this week.`\
+`Wilson (calf injury) was a partial participant Sunday, and coach Mike Tomlin expects he'll work into some team periods this week.`\
 https://nytimes.com/athletic/5664672/2024/07/28/steelers-training-camp-russell-wilson-justin-field-interception/

 **Rosenthal: The Rays are running a clinic on how to sell at the trade deadline**\